 Finding a good contractor in the Netherlands can take a while.
 Every contractor has his specialism.
 Do you want a dormer, extra room or veranda?

-What I normally do is take a look at this website, for contractors who work with a guarantee period.
-Then, I take a look at their website, read reviews and decide if it fits.
+What I normally do is have a look at this website, for contractors who work with a guarantee period.
+Then, I have a look at their website, read reviews and decide if it fits.
 Asking around will also help you.
 Maybe, your neighbour built also an extension to their house.
 What is their experience?

 Next step: asking for an offer

 My own experiences this week

 This process can be complicated.
 This week I called 6 contractors, and only 2 of them wanted to make a quotation.
 The reason: working from home and expensive houses.
 People need more space to combine living with working.
 And Dutch contractors have a lot of work to do.
 Don’t give up.
 Just be clear and ask if they know other company.

 In a normal situation, you ask for offers from 2 to 3 companies.
 So, you can compare prices and quality.
 First, call the company to explain your situation.
 Normally, before a company gives an offer, they make an appointment for a viewing.
 This process can take 3 weeks.